Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 She had an illegal server, said everything about it that was illegal, we were told.

-She knew what she was doing and the intent to do it.
+Just can't indict, though, because we couldn't find that she knew what she was doing and the intent to do it.

-Intent, the intent was there by just putting up that server by setting it up.
+Intent, the intent was there by just putting up that server, by setting it up.

-Then we got Trump, who is using satire and parody with his comment.
+But anyway, then we got Trump, who is using satire and parody with his comment.

-It's an obviously satirical joke to make a point, but however, Missouri Senator, Claire McCaskill, told Andrea Mitchell, NBC News Washington, that she believes Donald Trump may have violated U.S. law and should be investigated for what he said.
+It's an obviously satirical joke to make a point, but however, Missouri Senator Claire McCaskill told Andrea Mitchell, NBC News Washington, that she believes Donald Trump may have violated U.S. law and should be investigated for what he said.

-Claire McCaskill told Andrea Mitchell, it's very clear to me that Donald Trump is unfit, and frankly is dangerous.
+Claire McCaskill told Andrea Mitchell, it's very clear to me that Donald Trump is unfit and frankly is dangerous.

 I believe there's a chance he violated the law with what he said, inviting a cyber attack of Russia, cyber attack, a dictator who has violated all of our principles of liberty and freedom in Russia.